partigabor/partigabor.github.io/content/posts/horse.md

 * No younger than 5 years old.
 * No older than 20 years old.
-* No stallions, mare or gelding is good.
+* No stallions; mare or gelding is good.

 ## Things to look out for